VisualFP/docs/SA/design_concept/content/poc/ui.typ

 == Implementation
 The #ac("UI") implementation consists of an Electron.js app hosting a Threepenny #ac("UI").
 The Electron app is packaged with an executable of the Threepenny #ac("UI") and all #ac("UI") related static files, i.e. #ac("CSS") & JavaScript files.
-When starting the Threepenny #ac("UI"), the Electron app passes a usable port for the local web server and the file path to the static #ac("UI") files to the Threepenny #ac("UI").
+When starting the Threepenny #ac("UI"), the Electron app passes a usable port for the local web server and the file path of the static #ac("UI") files to the Threepenny #ac("UI").

 The function editor is the most significant part of the Threepenny #ac("UI") and has two primary responsibilities:

 - Rendering of function value blocks
 - Reacting to value block drop events

-The rendering part creates an #ac("HTML") representation of each block in the value definition block and annotates it with #ac("CSS") classes according to its block type.
+The rendering part creates an #ac("HTML") representation of each block in the value definition and annotates it with #ac("CSS") classes according to its block type.

 Reacting to the drop events is a bit more complicated.
 The block values in the application's sidebar carry their names as data transfer data.